Jabra Elite 7 Pro(opens in new tab)

 The Elite 7 Pro offer great balance in the same vein, with excellent sound quality made all the better by the fit and app support.
 Not to mention the excellent ANC and HearThrough ambient modes, too.
 While both are also great at phone calls, Jabra carries the day because of its MultiSensor Voice Technology, which clears up phone and video calls using proprietary tech coming straight from the company's hearing aid business.
 Improved mics help the cause, only simplifying how you access voice assistants, record voice notes, or leave voice messages.
 Physical buttons also give you a mute button you can use for calls, super handy when you need it.

-What's disappointing is that Jabra didn't include multipoint connections out of the box.
-Until Jabra releases a firmware update in early 2022 to fix that, you can only pair with one device at a time.
-The Galaxy Buds Pro don't have that issue, letting you pair with two devices simultaneously via Auto-Switch.
-Moreover, if you have two compatible Galaxy devices, the earbuds will automatically switch from one to the other when prompted, like taking a call on a phone, while watching something else on a laptop or tablet.
+It was disappointing Jabra didn't include multipoint connections out of the box but it released a firmware update in January 2022 to remedy that, so you can pair it with two devices at once.
+The Galaxy Buds Pro do the same via Auto-Switch with two compatible Galaxy devices.
+The earbuds will automatically switch from one to the other when prompted, like taking a call on a phone, while watching something else on a laptop or tablet.

 Jabra Elite 7 Pro vs. Samsung Galaxy Buds Pro: Which should you choose?

 There really isn't a bad choice between these two.
 The Elite 7 Pro bring a lot to the table that is easy to like, and only grows on you once you put them on and press play.
 Combine the fit, comfort, audio quality, battery life, and app support, and you have great value for the money.
 The Galaxy Buds Pro are competitive in their own right, checking a lot of the right boxes.
 It's just that the design and limited EQ options could be mitigating factors.